nehachintawar/TRADE-HUB/README.md

 ## Contact

-Maintainer: *Your Name* — replace with your contact email or GitHub handle.
+Maintainer: *Neha Chintawar* — replace with your contact email or GitHub handle.

 ---